Verner Schomaker Oral History Interview

 In this interview, he describes the Caltech milieu in the 1930s; his graduate work with Donald Yost; and the operation of the chemistry division under Linus Pauling (1937-1957).
 Discusses his own work in electron diffraction and collaboration with such colleagues as Jürg Waser, William Lipscomb, David Shoemaker, Roy Glauber, Kenneth Trueblood, and Richard Marsh; his work for Union Carbide; and his eventual move to the University of Washington.
 Comments on Pauling’s career at Caltech, his deep insight, his wide-ranging interests, his political activism, and his eventual departure from Caltech.

-Access a PDF version of the transcript [0.46 MB]
+PDF version of transcript [0.46 MB]

-Verner Schomaker, interview by Shirley K. Cohen, Caltech Archives Oral History Project, February 2, 1993, February 10, 1993, https://resolver.caltech.edu/CaltechOH:OH_Schomaker_V.
+Verner Schomaker Oral History Interview, interviewed by Shirley K. Cohen, Caltech Archives Oral History Project, February 2, 1993, February 10, 1993, http://resolver.caltech.edu/CaltechOH:OH_Schomaker_V.